mikatahara/MIDI2.0_tryal/README.md

 # MIDI2.0_tryal
-Using Arduino to test a new MIDI 2.0
+Using Raspberry Pi 2W to test a new MIDI 2.0